dhaliman/sddf/examples/gpu/README.md

 If you wish to simulate on the QEMU virt AArch64 platform, you can append `qemu` to your make command.

+You can enable blob resources by specifying `BLOB=1`.
+It is off by default.

 You can optionally provide `FB_IMG=<path/to/your/image>` to scanout your own image to the display.
+Otherwise the default image `fb_img.jpeg` is used.

 ### Zig